MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-gmsa.md

 ---

-# Convert Microsoft Identity Manager-specific services to gMSA
+# Convert Microsoft Identity Manager-specific services to use group Managed Service Accounts

-This article is a guide for configuring a group Managed Service Account (gMSA) for supported services.
+This article is a guide for configuring supported Microsoft Identity Manager services to use group Managed Service Accounts (gMSA).
 After you've preconfigured your environment, the process of converting to gMSA is easy.

 ## Prerequisites